 What is a Watts Link kit?
 This is a series of bars and cranks that laterally locate a solid rear axle relative to the chassis, while usually adding some adjustability with regard to ride height and axle centering.
 What makes a Watts Link better than the more commonly used factory Panhard Bar design?
 This is a subject we covered in detail in this thread post, which we welcome you to read.
 Basically, a Watts is better than a Panhard in every performance aspect, but is just a bit more costly to produce and difficult to package for the automakers, so they usually save time and cost and use the Panhard Bar design.
 It's a perfect place for an aftermarket upgrade.
 The advantages of a Watts over a PHB are amplified when the car is lowered (many cars), has a lot of suspension travel, sees a lot of transitional use (autocross), and has a lot of tire/grip (many cars).
 Lateral axle locaiton is a lot more linear than a PHB, which travels through an arc as the suspension moves up and down.
 The rear Roll Center stays much lower and static with the Watts, unlike the PHB which moves the roll center up/down with the suspension articulation.
 This makes the car more predictable and loads the tires better - for more grip.

-We recommend this Watts Link kit for any enthusiast-owned or competition prepared S197 (2005-2014+) Mustang owner - it is perfect for autocrossers, HPDE drivers, Time Attack racers, and wheel-to-wheel road racers.
-It is one of the few Watts Link kits that works well in all of these performance arenas AND on the street, being dead silent.
-So many other PHB and Watts kits (any that use rod ends) are big klanky, janky messes.
-You can use the Whiteline Watts Link kit with any stock or aftermarket rear swaybar (including the revolutionary Whiteline "rear-mounted" swaybar, available here), almost any off-the-shelf or OEM exhaust, and any shock & spring combination.
-It takes about three hours to bolt this kit on and having a lift definitely helps.
+We recommend this Watts Link kit for any enthusiast-owned or competition prepared S197 (2005-2014) Mustang owner - it is perfect for autocrossers, HPDE drivers, Time Attack racers, and wheel-to-wheel road racers.
+It is one of the few Watts Link kits that works well in all of these performance arenas AND on the street, being dead silent in use.
+So many other PHB and Watts kits (any that use rod ends) are just big janky, clanky messes.
+You can use the Whiteline Watts Link kit with any stock or aftermarket rear swaybar (including the revolutionary Whiteline "rear-mounted" swaybar, available from Vorshlag), almost any off-the-shelf or OEM exhaust, and any shock & spring combination.
+It takes about three hours to install and initially setup this Watts Link kit and having a lift definitely helps.

 Click the thumbnails to enlarge.
-All pictures 2012 Vorshlag.
+All pictures © 2017 Vorshlag